Altitude-Tech/rails-api/API_USAGE.md

 }
 ```

-The attributes of a user that can currently be updated are:
+The attributes of a user that can currently be updated are: `name`.
-- name

 The response to this request if no errors occur will be:
 ```json